Reshona/PackageFileDifference/README.md

 # PackageFileDifference
-This will help you to extract the contents of 2 packages and placing it them in excel to make it easier to view/compare the contents of 2 files.
+This will help you to extract the contents of 2 packages and placing them in excel to make it easier to view/compare the contents of 2 files.

 **Pre-req**
 This script is built on 7-zip, hence make sure you have 7-zip installed on your machine.
 Also, add it to your path under evironment variables.